anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 c.
 SFC classifier Policy provided for SFP to SFC classifier by SFC Controller. **Note:** not shown in call flow.

 <a name="3.5.5.3.2"></a>
-##### 3.5.5.3.2 Updation of Service Function Chain
+##### 3.5.5.3.2 Updating Service Function Chain
-SFP or SFC can be updated for various reasons and some of them are :
+SFP or SFC can be updated for various reasons and some of them are:
 - SFC controller monitors the SFP status and alerts SFC controller in case of not meeting SLA or some anomaly.
 - SFC design changes to update SF order, inclusion/removal of SFs
 - SFC Policy Rules changes